Flantive/friendlist/README.md

     node server.js

-Or when defaul port (8080) is occupied:
+Or when default port (8080) is occupied:

     PORT=[port] node server.js

 ### GET requests

 After successful start of our server, we are ready to send some requests.
 We will use `curl` command.
-To all requests posted in this documentation, we will an execution time, to see how long it took to get the response.
+To all requests posted in this documentation, we will add an execution time, to see how long it took to get the response.

 Lest start with simple GET request to get friendlist of non-existing user (DB is currently empty):